We are here to help you make the most out of your time at university and to prepare you for an exciting career in food!

 This section includes all of the links to sections on the website to support our student and apprentice membership.
 If you still have any questions that haven't been answered in the following pages, please contact firstname.lastname@example.org and your question will be answered as soon as possible.

 We are looking for students who would like to join the IFST Student Group in the academic year 2019/20.
 The aim of the group is to help us develop our structure, processes and priorities relating to attracting, retaining and developing our student members.
 The student group will be lead by our two Co-Chairs, Anna Monaghan and Lauren Devine.
 Both were members of last year’s Student Group and are looking to continue the good work from last year and start some new exciting projects this year.
-We are currently seeking students studying food science-related degree to fill these positions: Postgraduate Representative, Undergraduate Representative, Secretary, Student Communications and Student Representative liaison.
-Deadline 31 October 2020.
+We are currently seeking students studying food science-related degrees to fill these positions: Postgraduate Representative, Undergraduate Representative, Secretary, Student Communications and Student Representative liaison.
+Deadline 31 October 2021.

 To become a Student Representative or part of the Student Group: Find out more here.